phoebetwong/phoebetwong.github.io/resume.md

 *Economist, Democratic Staff, May 2015 - Jun 2016*

 -	Advised Members of Congress and staffs on macroeconomic, fiscal, and monetary policy issues
--	Produced reports on various federal policies and legislative proposals
--	Analyzed key U.S. and global macroeconomic indicators for periodic economic outlook
+-	Produced analytical reports on federal policies and legislative proposals; analyzed key U.S. and global macroeconomic indicators for periodic economic outlook
-- Wrote and edited speeches, hearing statements, press releases for the Ranking Member
+-	Prepared briefing materials and coordinated with expert witnesses for congressional hearings; wrote and edited speeches, hearing statements, press releases for the Ranking Member
-- Prepared briefing materials and coordinated with expert witnesses for congressional hearings
-- Maintained relationships with experts in other committees, federal agencies, and think tanks
+-	Maintained relationships with counterparts at the Federal Reserve Board, federal agencies, international organizations, academia, and think tanks

 <br>

 ### The World Bank Group, Washington DC, Nov 2011 - May 2015